konmik/konmik.github.io/content/post/is_programming_actually_math.md

 +++

 At first I was annoyed.
 I was angry sometimes.
-Once I found an article which conforms with my ideas on the subject, and got a little calmed.
+Once I found an article which conforms to my ideas on the subject, and got a little more calm.
 Now, few years later, I can finally write this down.
 The main difference between programming and math is...